Death Grips – Hip-Hop’s Experimental Future

 In 2012, Death Grips released the Money Store, and music was never the same again.
 This was their second album ever and took the group from small-time independent success to becoming a cultural force.

-The album starts with “Get Got,” a bleak, disturbed song about a police getaway.
+The album starts with “Get Got,” a bleak, disturbing song about a police getaway.
 This song sets the tone of the album.
-It’s an intense, fragmented experience, complimented by MC Ride’s cryptic wordplay, Hill’s explosive drumming and Morin’s catchy yet aggressive beats.
+It’s an intense, fragmented experience, complimented by MC Ride’s cryptic wordplay, Hill’s explosive drumming, and Morin’s catchy yet aggressive beats.

 “Get get get get got got got got/ Blood rush to my head lit hot lock/ Poppin’ off the fuckin’ block knot/ Clockin’ wrist slit watch bent thought bot.”

 From a hip-hop point of view, it’s near impossible to recognize Death Grips as a rap group.
 But when you read the lyrics that MC Ride is howling into your ear, you’ll find an entirely different story: